How to Request Public Records in Florida: A Plain-English Walk-Through

 Step 1.
 Pick your channel

 Florida law does not require a written request.
 Oral, phone, in-person, and email requests are all valid.
-Writing is the smart default because it creates a paper trail.
+Writing is the smart default.
+It creates a paper trail.
 If you ever have to fight about timing, fees, or denial, the paper trail is the case.
 Email is the easiest.
-A web form is fine if the agency provides one.
+A web form is fine if the agency offers one.
 Mail and in-person work too.

 Step 2.
 Write the request